wertyilk/InmarScope/README.md

 # InmarScope

-Multi-protocol L-band satellite communications decoder for Windows.
+Multi-protocol L-band satellite communications decoder for Windows (and linux if you compile it).

 Decodes Inmarsat Aero (Classic Aero, Aero-H/H+) and Inmarsat-C/EGC signals in real time using RTL-SDR, HackRF, or SDR++ server sources.
 Voice call recording, aircraft tracking, and message output in one application.